Rep. Van Taylor (R) drops reelection bid after acknowledging extramarital affair

 News of Taylor’s affair with Tania Joya, a former Islamist militant who now works to “reprogram” other extremists, had circulated on conservative websites in the days leading up to the primary.
-Joya told the Dallas Morning News that she and Taylor had had an affair from October 2020 to June 2021.
+Joya told the Dallas Morning News that she and Taylor had an affair from October 2020 to June 2021.

 In an email to supporters Wednesday, Taylor wrote that he would not continue his reelection bid.